Anisul Hoque: Career

 Anisul Hoque's inspiration in journalism and writing started during his student life.
 After his graduation, he joined to serve as a government employee but resigned only after 15 days.
 Instead, he started working as a journalist.
 He attended the International Writing Program at the University of Iowa in 2010.
 Currently, Anisul Hoque is working as an associate editor of a Bengali-language daily Prothom Alo and the editor of monthly youth magazine Kishor Alo.

 Personal life

 Anisul Hoque is married to Marina Yasmin.
 They have a daughter, Padya Paramita.

 Criticism

 Matiur Rahman, Anisul Hoque and Mahfuz Anam helped Simin Rahman, mother of Faraaz Ayaaz Hossain, who donated 73 crore Taka for the film Faraaz, giving advice to donate on making film with a false narrative to hide the information about his son Faraz being a militant in 2016 Dhaka Holey Artisan attack, instead showing him as a saviour hero.

+Hoque has expressed caution regarding the immediate documentation and evaluation of contemporary political movements, such as the July 2024 uprising in Bangladesh.
+He believes that such historical events require a safe temporal distance—such as 10, 20, or 100 years—to be assessed objectively, noting that immediate accounts often lack the perspective needed for accurate historical analysis.
+He opined that, now it is time to work on liberation war because it is in safe zone because of far distance of time.
+In support of this view, he has drawn comparisons to the immediate writings following the 2013 Shahbag protests, suggesting that those initial evaluations are subject to later revision as time passes.